21 of the best pubs with rooms in the UK for staycationing in style

 The Crown at Church Enstone, Oxfordshire

-Why: This 17th-century inn has been taken over by hospitality maestros Matt and Katie Beamish, who are also responsible for neighbouring Cotswolds gems The Kingham Plough and The Hare Milton-Under-Wychwood.
-Just like all their ventures, great food and drink, stylish interiors and warm service is all part of the package.
+What: This 17th-century inn has been taken over by hospitality maestros Matt and Katie Beamish, who are also responsible for neighbouring Cotswolds gems The Kingham Plough and The Hare Milton-Under-Wychwood.
+Just like all their ventures, great food and drink, stylish interiors and warm service is all part of the package at The Crown at Church Enstone.
 A flagstoned bar with a log-burning fire serves local ales, a curated wine list and seasonal bar snacks - a great spot for a pre-dinner drink.
 While the main restaurant offers a smart but cosy setting to enjoy its seasonally-changing modern British menus.
-The sourdough with house butter is a must, while dishes such as confit duck leg with butterbeans, smoked lardon cassoulet and gremolata, twice-baked cheese souffle, spinach and mustard sauce, and a killer chocolate fondant make for properly hearty dining.
 Upstairs, five individually-styled ensuite bedrooms boast original features with modern luxury touches: think large, comfortable beds, a roll top bath, tea and coffee making facilities, a flat-screen TV and views of the charming village out the window.
-Church Enstone is a small, peaceful village, and only a short drive away from market town Chipping Norton, the city of Oxford, Blenheim Palace, Woodstock and a number of country walking routes.
-Breakfast is included in the room rate.

 Book now: The Crown at Church Enstone